 In 2012, Joe completed his Doctor of Musical Arts degree in Trombone Performance at the University of Texas-Austin, where he studied with Dr. Nathaniel Brickens and was also the teaching assistant for the trombone studio.
 At UT, Joe performed with the Wind Ensemble, Symphony Orchestra, New Music Ensemble, Trombone Choir, and as a member of City Limits Brass, UT’s graduate brass quintet.
 He was also a finalist in the 2009-10 UT Concerto Competition.
 He received a Bachelor’s Degree in Music Education in 2001 and dual Master's Degrees in Trombone Performance and Music Education in 2004 from Appalachian State University in Boone, NC where he studied trombone with Dr. Harold McKinney.
-He was the winner of the ASU Concerto competition in 2003, and was featured as a soloist with the ASU Wind Ensemble performing Derek Bourgeois' Trombone Concerto.
-Joe was part of the Fellow class at the 2013 Alessi Seminar, Tuscaloosa, AL. From 2012-2014 he served as adjunct faculty at Western Illinois University, where he taught courses in American Popular Music, as well as Monmouth College, where he directed the Monmouth College Concert Band.
+He was the winner of the ASU Concerto-Aria competition in 2003, and was featured as a soloist with the ASU Wind Ensemble performing Derek Bourgeois' Trombone Concerto.
+Joe was chosen from an international pool of applicants to be a member of the Fellow class at the 2013 Alessi Seminar, an event hosted by Joseph Alessi, principal trombone of the New York Philharmonic.
+At the Alessi Seminar, Joe was fortunate to work with Professor Peter Ellefson from Indiana University as well as Mr. Alessi.
+From 2012-2014 he served as adjunct faculty at Western Illinois University, where he taught courses in American Popular Music, as well as Monmouth College, where he directed the Monmouth College Concert Band.
 He was also the bass trombonist of the Quincy (IL) Symphony Orchestra.
 From 2007-2009 Joe was an adjunct faculty member of the Hayes School of Music at Appalachian State University in Boone, NC where he taught applied trombone, euphonium, trombone choir, and low brass methods.
-He has also served as the trombone instructor for ASU’s Cannon Music Camp.
+He has also served as the trombone instructor for ASU’s Cannon Music Camp, a summer music experience for high school students.
 During this period, Joe was also the Bass Trombonist for the Symphony of the Mountains, Kingsport, TN from 2007-2009.
-Joe is a former band director of W.P.
+Joe began his professional career as band director of W.P.
 Grier Middle School, Gastonia, NC where he taught from 2003-2007, leading a program with approximately 275-300 students in symphonic band and jazz band courses.
 He was also a North Carolina Teaching Fellow.